Wazi2025/Adventure3/README.md

 And there are, of course, 3 reasons why it's called Adventure 3:

-1.Not enough coffee
+1. Not enough coffee
-2.To much coffee
+2. To much coffee
-3.We're getting there
+3. We're getting there

 In any case: enjoy.